Zendesk AI security: What you need to know about data privacy and control

 What you can control:

-• You can set up roles and permissions to decide who on your team can access what.
+You can set up precise roles and permissions to manage access across your team.

-• You can create business rules and triggers to steer the AI’s behavior in specific situations.
+You can create business rules and triggers to guide the AI's behavior in specific situations.

-• You can tweak some things, like the persona and tone of voice for your AI agent.
+You can customize the persona and tone of voice for your AI agent to ensure it sounds like your brand.

-For teams that want more direct and immediate control, platforms like eesel AI offer a different experience.
-You can get started entirely on your own in a few minutes, not a few months.
-With a visual workflow builder, you can map out exactly which tickets the AI should handle and what custom actions it can take, like looking up an order in Shopify or creating a task in Jira Service Management.
+For teams that want to add a layer of rapid, self-serve testing, eesel AI offers a great complementary experience.
+You can integrate it with your Zendesk setup in minutes.
+With a visual workflow builder, you can map out specific tasks for the AI, like looking up an order in Shopify or creating a task in Jira Service Management.

-Most importantly, eesel AI has a powerful simulation mode.
-You can safely test your setup on thousands of your past tickets in a sandbox environment.
-This shows you precisely how the AI will behave, what it will say, and what your return on investment will look like before it ever talks to a real customer.
-That level of insight gives you complete confidence and control.
+Most importantly, eesel AI provides a powerful simulation mode that works alongside Zendesk.
+You can safely test your setup on past tickets in a sandbox environment.
+This gives you extra insight into how the AI will behave, giving you even more confidence before it interacts with customers.

 Understanding Zendesk AI pricing

-Here’s a quick look based on their current pricing page, with prices billed annually:
+Here’s a quick look based on their pricing for 2026, with prices billed annually:

 This video explores the importance of responsibility and transparency in AI, which is central to the discussion on Zendesk AI security.